alexk99/the_router/ubuntu_install.md

 		make install

  Notes: libcityhash should be compiled as dynamic library, but the steps below create a static link lib.
- I haven't so far figured why, you can download compiled lib <a href="http://therouter.net/downloads/libcityhash.so.0.0.0">libcityhash.so.0.0.0</a>
+ I haven't so far figured why, so as a workaroung you can download already compiled lib <a href="http://therouter.net/downloads/libcityhash.so.0.0.0">libcityhash.so.0.0.0</a>
  and copy it to /usr/local/lib/libcityhash.so.0.0.0

 ### Install TheRouter